bcarruthers/garnet/README.md

 // send a message and run until all complete
 // output: ping pong
 a.Send(ActorId 1, Ping(), sourceId = ActorId 2)
-a.RunAll()
+a.ProcessAll()
 ```

 ### Actor messages versus container events

-"Events" and "messages" are often used interchangeably, but here we use separate terms to distinguish container 'events' from actor 'messages'.
 Containers already have their own internal event system, but the semantics are a bit different from actors because container events are always stored in separate channels by event type rather than a single serialized channel for all actor message types.
 The use of separate channels within containers allows for efficient batch processing in cases where event types have no ordering dependencies, but ordering by default is preferable in many other cases involving actors.

 ### Wrapping containers